 The increase in revenue from the UK region was primarily attributable to higher volumes in our banking and financial services, shipping and logistics, utilities and travel verticals.
 The increase in revenue from the Rest of world region was primarily attributable to higher volumes in our banking and financial services, shipping and logistics, and insurance verticals.
 The increase in revenue from Australia region was primarily attributable to higher volumes in our insurance vertical.
 The increase in revenue from South Africa region was primarily attributable to higher volumes in our banking and financial services, travel and retail and CPG verticals.
-The decrease in revenue in North America (primarily the US) was primarily due to lower volumes in our healthcare and travel verticals, partially offset by higher volumes in our insurance and consulting and professional services verticals.
-The decrease in revenue from Europe (excluding the UK) region was primarily due to lower volumes in our banking and financial services, shipping and logistics, and retail and CPG verticals, partially offset by higher volumes in our insurance and healthcare verticals.
+The decrease in revenue in North America (primarily the US) was primarily due to lower volumes in our healthcare and travel verticals, partially offset by higher volumes in our insurance and consulting and financial services, shipping and logistics, and retail and CPG verticals, partially offset by higher volumes in our insurance and healthcare verticals.